kovdan01/melon/docs/CONFIGURATION.md

 Every service has a number of required parameters provided.
 This file details the necessary parameters for every service.
 ### Common for all services
 Every service needs to specify its networking options.
 Every service needs to know the location of all other services.
-This information is provided in form of a list.
-Possible locations include `local` (using path to service) and `remote` (using port and IP).
-I
+This information is provided in form of list.
 ```yaml
 # required parameters
 networking: